KaloudasDev/personal-diary-app/README.md

 6. **Access the Website:**
    If deployed, you can access your website at the provided domain or local address.

----

-## 📞 Support:
-For any issues or assistance, please feel free to reach out to the author via GitHub or email.

 ## 🔗 Contact Links:
 - Author's GitHub Profile: [KaloudasDev](https://github.com/KaloudasDev)
 - Author's Email: [kaloudasdev@gmail.com](mailto:kaloudasdev@example.com)